jquick/ashita-nomacrobars/README.md

 Place the `nomacrobars` folder into your Ashita `addons` directory and load it via the Ashita launcher or by typing `/addon load nomacrobars` in-game.

+## Notes

+This addon is not compatible with the `macrofix` addon, as they both attempt to patch the same memory addresses.
+If you are using `macrofix`, you should disable the `nomacrobars` addon.